thekshitiz/Kshitiz-Data-Science-Portfolio/British Airways Data Science Project/readme.md

-# 🇬🇧 British Airways Data Science Simulation – Forage
+# 🇬🇧 British Airways Data Science: Predicting Customer Buying Behaviour

 This repository contains my completed tasks from the **British Airways Data Science Virtual Experience Program** hosted on [Forage](https://www.theforage.com/), where I gained hands-on experience in using data science to drive business decisions at a global airline.